psychemedia/storytelling-notes/and-the-girl-played-on.md

 IX

 The following day, Renelde was sent the news.
-She had already strated on Berchard's funeral shroud before the messenger had arrived.
+She had already started on Berchard's funeral shroud before the messenger had arrived.
 If Berchard had thought it would stop her from working on his funeral shift, it had the opposite effect.

 She worked even harder and faster than she had before.
 In the castle, a cold shiver passed over the Count when the messenger reported back what he had seen.
 As the saying goes, it felt almost as if someone was walking over his grave.